 Getting your kid ready for back to school can be a daunting task.
-Check out our free downloadable checklist (see link below) for getting ready for back to school.
+You might want to make a checklist (see link below) for getting ready for back to school.
 It will help you get organized in a sane way for that first day of school and starts a month before school and goes up to the first day.
 Additionally, follow these 5 steps to make getting organized for school a little easier:

 1. Establish Routines Early